atk4/book/en/core-features/objects.rst

 collector to get rid of those models you have created.

 This method is most frequently used to:

 - access Form fields
 - access Model fields

-In other cases it's adised that you keep reference to your object and use it if you need to access your object later.
+In other cases it's advised that you keep reference to your object and use it if you need to access your object later.

 Renaming and Moving